Thinking about giving online study a go? Nice one.

 And if you study with Charles Sturt University you can be sure you’re in good hands because we’re Australia’s most experienced online uni.

-So do yourself a favour right now – grab a cuppa, settle in and spend the next few minutes taking in our top tips for effective online study.
+So do yourself a favour right now – grab a cuppa, settle in and spend the next few minutes taking in our top online study tips for effective online study.

 1. Organisation is key to online study success